FreddeLaszlo/boss-machine/README.md

 All tests passed.

 NOTE The project was created 'as is' using the downloaded project start project from Codecademy.
 Some of the dependencies are dpereciated.
 I did not update the dependencies as it had errors on testing (mocha + chai).
+Instead I used ```npm install --legacy-peer-deps``` which solved the dependency issues.

 Below is the original readme file.